Saturday of Week 28 of Ordinary Time – Gospel

 Commentary on Luke 12:8-12

-He encourages them to be faithful to their Christian commitment and to their faith in Christ as Lord.
-When we publicly acknowledge Jesus as Christ and Lord, Jesus too will acknowledge us as his faithful disciple.
-Of course, it will be difficult during times of abuse and persecution, but they must always be ready to acknowledge their allegiance to Jesus.
-To deny that allegiance may win them a reprieve in this life but not in the next.
-“He who saves his life will lose it,” as Jesus said on an earlier occasion.
-The word for ‘deny’ here is the same word used in Peter’s denial and disowning of his Master (Luke 22:34 and 61).
+Of course, it will be difficult during times of abuse and persecution, but disciples must always be ready to acknowledge their allegiance to Jesus.
+To deny that allegiance may win them a reprieve in this life, but not in the next.
+Jesus said on an earlier occasion:

 Most of us will not have to suffer severely for our faith.
 But there will likely be times when we may find our religious beliefs and practices ridiculed and made fun of.
 We can be tempted at such times to go into hiding, to conceal our Christian identity.
 We may even fail to come to the support of people who are under attack, refuse to stand by them, refuse to stand up and be counted as committed followers of the Gospel.